little-software-engineer/little-software-engineer/README.md

 It's me, Bojana Stajić, and I'm so excited to meet you, world!
 I'm a passionate software engineering student from Serbia, always excited to learn new things and never afraid to revisit and improve my old projects.

-- 🔭 I’m currently learning Python
+- 🔭 I am currently interning at Adient Automotive Industry in their IT sector.
 - ⚡ Fun fact: I laugh at my own jokes

 ### :hammer_and_wrench: Languages and Tools :